COM interfaces & data types wrappers allow working with COM types and interfaces like ordinary Java

 A: Yes, ComfyJ can be used in Java applets.
 There are several examples in ComfyJ distribution archive, in its samples\Applets\src\ subfolder, which demonstrate using of ComfyJ in Java applets.

 A: Yes, every COM object can be released using its IUnknown#release() method.
 Make sure to set its AutoDelete property to false before releasing the object.

 A: Yes, ComfyJ provides OleContainer Java component that allows embedding of any ActiveX component.

 A: The simplest way is to package these files to the \META-INF\ subdirectory of an application JAR file.

 A: The simplest way is to package all required JNIWrapper library files to root folder of an application JAR file.

 ComFunctions.coInitialize() method in each Java thread (except OleMessageLoop) before working with COM objects.

 A: Yes, ComfyJ provides the ability to create Java COM servers and register them in COM.

-A: Yes, you can purchase ComfyJ Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase ComfyJ Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-A: No. The Project license is tied to one project only.
+A: No. The Project licence is tied to one project only.